KonstantinSimeonov/cv/README.md

     - extract the dialog window in a jquery widget so it can be reused
 - ~~Make margins and paddings of different components consistent~~
 - ~~Reorder the skill rectangles in a more fashionable way~~
+- Add `about` in the menu and in the app